 Still, as we celebrate Easter as the redemptive act of Christ, let’s keep keen on our minds the observance of the holy week our Jewish friends hold dear.
 Christ played executioner and liberator on that terrible night.
 Fifteen centuries later he would continue to celebrate its occurrence and would once again accomplish our redemption on the cross.
 Shouldn’t that inspire us to join in and honor it as well?

-The next Passover remembrance begins at dusk on Monday, April 3rd, 2015, and concludes at sundown on April 11th, 2015, which includes the week long celebration of the Feast of Unleavened Bread.
+The next Passover remembrance begins at dusk on Friday, March 30th, 2018, and concludes at sundown on Sunday April 1st, 2018, when the Feast of First Fruits, a time we Christians consider a celebration of the ultimate first fruit-Christ.
+After that begins the week long celebration of the Feast of Unleavened Bread.
 May this new awareness and respect enrich our understanding of Christ’s earthly walk, and our relationship with Him.
 May it also shorten the distance between our hearts and those of that special people He declared to be his first chosen.

 - Luke 24:25-27.